anupkrbid/do-yo-know-anup/README.md

 # do-yo-know-anup
-A quick to check how well you know ANUP!!!
+A quiz to check how well you know ANUP!!!